saarginzburski/depoint-business-slides-template/PRESENTATION_MODE.md

 - UI elements smoothly fade back in

 ## Benefits
+- ✅ **Truly full-screen experience** - slide takes up 100% of the screen
+- ✅ **Zero distractions** - all UI elements completely hidden
-- ✅ Clean, distraction-free presentation experience
+- ✅ **Professional presentation mode** - perfect for client meetings, demos, pitches
 - ✅ Intuitive keyboard shortcuts
-- ✅ Helpful on-screen guidance
+- ✅ Helpful on-screen guidance that auto-hides
 - ✅ Works independently from fullscreen mode
-- ✅ Can be combined with fullscreen for best experience
+- ✅ Can be combined with fullscreen for maximum immersion
-- ✅ Smooth animations and transitions
+- ✅ Instant toggle - no animations to wait for
-- ✅ Maintains all functionality (navigation, etc.)
+- ✅ Maintains all functionality (navigation, shortcuts, etc.)
+- ✅ Easy exit with ESC key

 ## Future Enhancements (Optional)
 - [ ] Auto-advance timer option